 The Engineering Studies ATAR course provides opportunities for students to investigate, research and present information through a design process, and then undertake project management to make a functioning product.
 These activities provide students with opportunities to apply engineering processes, understand underpinning scientific and mathematical principles, develop engineering technology skills and to understand the interrelationships between engineering projects and society.

 Certificate II in Hospitality SIT20213

 This course enables students to a gain nationally recognised industry qualification whilst completing their school graduation.
-Students are provided with a range of unique opportunities like barista training, customer service, precision knife skills, and general mise en place kitchen skills; like concasse a tomato, segment an orange.
-Plus, the preparation of a variety of dishes from different cuisines that could be served at school functions.
+Students are provided with a range of unique opportunities including barista training, customer service, precision knife skills, and general mise en place kitchen skills; such as concasse a tomato, segment an orange, as well as the preparation of a variety of dishes from different cuisines that may be served at school functions.

 This qualification assesses student’s skills and knowledge to become competent in a variety of context, for example; hygiene, food safety, service of food and beverages, working effectively with others, interaction with customers This qualification is suitable for VET in Schools (VETiS) delivery and for an Australian Apprenticeship pathway.

 The Hospitality industry is one of the fastest growing industries in Australia offering a wide range of employment opportunities.
 Over the two years students will have completed 12 nationally recognised units of competencies enabling a choice of careers in the Food and Beverage industry, including preparing and servicing espresso coffee in cafés and workings as cooks, service attendants.
 Further study could see opportunities in Small Business Management and Operations.